What Is Blockchain Technology? How Does It Work?

 History of Blockchain

-Although blockchain is a new technology, it already boasts a rich and interesting history.
+Although blockchain is a relatively new technology, it already boasts a rich and interesting history.
 The following is a brief timeline of some of the most important and notable events in the development of blockchain.

 - Satoshi Nakamoto, a pseudonym for a person or group, publishes “Bitcoin: A Peer to Peer Electronic Cash System.”